What to Know About Tuition & Fees

 |Tuition and Fees||Above Average||Average||Average|

-How Much Will Tuition & Fees Be for Blessing Rieman College of Nursing?
+How Much Will Tuition & Fees Be for BRCN?

-Unlike public colleges, Blessing Rieman College of Nursing does not provide a tuition discount to in-state students.
+Unlike public colleges, BRCN does not provide a tuition discount to in-state students.

-Blessing Rieman College of Nursing tuition and fees is the sum charged to undergrads for one academic year, and does not include room and board.
+Tuition and fees cover the costs of attendance for one academic year, but don't cover room and board, which will be an additional cost you will get if you live on campus.
 Then again, many students end up spending under full tuition after getting financial aid along with other rate reductions.